PINTO0309/Keras-OneClassAnomalyDetection/README.md

 # Introduction
 This repository was created inspired by **[ディープラーニングを使った画像の異常検知　－論文と実装－ - Qiita - shinmura0](https://qiita.com/shinmura0/items/cfb51f66b2d172f2403b#comment-9a833193b6ff6b3cb2a2)**.
 I would like to express my deepest gratitude for having pleasantly accepted his skill, consideration and article quotation.
+However, I don't have the skills to read papers, nor do I have skills to read mathematical expressions.
+I only want to verify the effectiveness of his wonderful article content in a practical range.

 # Translating shinmura0's article
 There are many methods such as methods using "GAN" and methods using "AutoEncoder" for image anomaly detection using deep learning.